ironbar/arc25/docs/modeling/Iteration_03_ideal_test_time_training.md

 ### Time per task

-We have 12 hours to solve 120 tasks.
-If we parallelize the system with 4 runs, that means we have 24 minutes per task.
+We have 12 hours to solve 240 tasks (submission evaluates both test sets).
+If we parallelize the system with 4 runs, that means we have 12 minutes per task.
-So if doing inference for each task introduces an overhead of 1 minute per task, that still leaves 23 minutes per task.
+So if doing inference for each task introduces an overhead of 1 minute per task, that still leaves 11 minutes per task.
 So even a non efficient solution that wastes 1 minute to load and compile the model per task will have most of the time for compute.